Secret Key Generation Via Localization and Mobility: Introduction

-The generated final key bits satisfy the following three quality measures: i) reliability, ii) secrecy, and iii) randomness.
+In this paper, we analyze the theoretical limits of key generation using localization in the following system.
+We assume that mobile nodes obtain observations regarding the sequence of distances between them over a period of time as they move in the area.
+The measurements can be obtained actively through exchange of wireless radio, ultrasound, infrared beacons, or passively by processing existing video images, etc. The beacon signal may contain explicit information such as a time stamp, or the receiving node can extract other means of localization information by analyzing angle of arrival, received signal strength, etc. The nodes perform localization based on the observations of distances, and the statistics of the mobility model, and obtain estimates of their relative locations with respect to each other.
+Then, the nodes communicate over the public channel to agree on a secret key.
+The generated key bits satisfy the following three quality measures: i) reliability, ii) secrecy, and iii) randomness.
 For reliability, we show that the probability of mismatch between the keys generated by the legitimate nodes decays to $0$ with increasing block length.
-In our attacker model, we consider a single passive eavesdropper, that overhears the exchanged beacons in the first phase, and the public discussion in the third phase, and tries to deduce the generated key based solely on these observations.
+In our attacker model, we consider a passive eavesdropper, that overhears the exchanged beacons in the first phase, and the public discussion in the third phase, and tries to deduce the generated key based solely on these observations.
 The attacker can follow various mobility strategies in order to enhance its position statistically to reduce the achievable key rate (possibly to $0$).
 We assume that the attacker does not actively interfere with the observation phase, e.g., by injecting jamming signals, etc., in order not to reveal its presence.
 For secrecy, we consider Wyner's notion, i.e., the rate at which mutual information on the key leaks to the eavesdropper should be arbitrarily low.
 For randomness, the generated key bits have to be perfectly compressed, i.e., the entropy should be equal to the number of bits it contains.